keybase/client/packaging/linux/README.md

     ./docker_build.sh prerelease origin/master

+If the code signing GPG key is password protected in your setup (which it should be, unless you're the automated build machine), the build will probably prompt you to enter that passphrase twice, once to export it from your local keyring and again to import it inside the docker container.

 You can replace `origin/master` with any commit or branch name, to choose what gets built.
 The `prerelease` target is kind of a legacy